 Through the establishment of the Familial Breast Cancer Research Unit, Dr. Narod leads an internationally renowned research program in cancer genetics.
-The work of Dr. Narod and his team has greatly enhanced understanding of the factors that shape women’s risk of hereditary breast and ovarian cancer, as well as how to best treat and prevent these cancers.
 Dr. Narod and his team have documented more than a dozen factors that reduce inherited cancer risk including medications and preventative surgery such as mastectomy and oophorectomy.
-Dr. Narod’s findings have significantly improved clinical guidelines for the preventive management and treatment of hereditary breast and ovarian cancers.
-His research on ductal carcinoma in situ has also refined understanding of the early stages of breast cancer and challenged previous treatment recommendations to reduce mortality.
+Dr. Narod’s findings have impacted clinical guidelines for the preventive management and treatment of hereditary breast and ovarian cancers.
+He is now studying treatment and outcomes for women with hereditary breast cancer.

 MD, University of British Columbia, 1979